Dylan-Eckert/CT100/lessons/javascript_4.md

-# JavaScript: Data Structures Part 1
+# JavaScript: Data Structures Part 1 Arrays

 ## Data Structures
 Data structure is a computer science term.
 Sounds advanced with the possibility of being super confusing too.
 If we just look at the word, would seem like it is data with structure.
 But does that mean some data does not have structure, and how much structure is required to make something really structured.
 We could say that using data structures means that we are organizing information in a way that is most efficient for use.
 This can be accomplished through collections of similar information or the collection of information that describes the same thing.